 Many patients are able to return to work and regular activity in just 2-3 weeks after Dr. Samadi’s SMART prostate cancer treatment.
 Within 4-6 weeks, the majority of patients feel comfortable resuming most activities.

-Here, you can read one of the David Samadi’s patient testimonials, Larry Petri, a 64 year old patient who underwent robotic prostate surgery.
+Here, you can read one of David Samadi’s patient testimonials, Larry P., a 64-year-old patient who underwent robotic prostate surgery.
 He goes into every detail about his prostate cancer journey.

 Do you have any questions about prostate cancer?
 Please feel free to contact us NOW!
 Thank you!